Bountiful Health · A Boutique Therapy Practice

 Together, we explore:

-This is a relational, integrative, and trauma-informed process.
-It unfolds gradually, at a pace that respects where you are.
+This is a relational, integrative, and trauma-informed process — unfolding at a pace that respects where you are, with room to go at the depth your situation deserves.

 Sessions are collaborative and intentionally paced.